Upper Extremity MRI (Hand, Wrist, Arm, Elbow, Long Bone or Shoulder MRI) - CAM 718

 Policy

-• Persistent joint or musculotendinous pain unresponsive to conservative treatment*, within the last 6 months which includes active medical therapy (physical therapy, chiropractic treatments, and/or physician-supervised exercise**), of at least four (4) weeks, OR
+• Persistent joint or musculotendinous pain unresponsive to conservative treatment*, within the last six months which includes active medical therapy (physical therapy, chiropractic treatments, and/or physician supervised exercise**) of at least four weeks

 • With progression or worsening of symptoms during the course of conservative treatment

-Note: With a positive orthopedic sign, an initial x-ray is always preferred.
-However, it is not required to approve advanced imaging.
+With a positive orthopedic sign, an initial x-ray is always preferred; however, it is not required to approve advanced imaging.
 A positive sign is weakness or pain.
-Any test that suggests joint instability requires further imaging (list is not all inconclusive)
+In addition, any test that suggests joint instability requires further imaging (the below list is not all inclusive)

 • Rotator cuff weakness on exam